ehlesp/smallab-k8s-pve-guide/G031 - K3s cluster setup 14 ~ Deploying the Headlamp dashboard.md

 ## Deploying Headlamp

-For deploying [Headlamp v0.35.0](https://github.com/kubernetes-sigs/headlamp/releases/tag/v0.35.0) (the _latest_ version at the time of writing this) in your homelab cluster, you need:
+For deploying [Headlamp v0.36.0](https://github.com/kubernetes-sigs/headlamp/releases/tag/v0.36.0) (the _latest_ version at the time of writing this) in your homelab cluster, you need:

 - A user with the cluster administrator role.

 - A patch to set the Headlamp service with a static IP picked from the IP range provided by MetalLB.

 - A Traefik IngressRoute resource that will handle the ingress to Headlamp through HTTP.

-  > [!NOTE]
-  > **Traefik is the default ingress controller of K3s**\
-  > The [next chapter **G031**](G031%20-%20K3s%20cluster%20setup%2014%20~%20Enabling%20the%20Traefik%20dashboard.md) explains more about this component you already have running in your K3s cluster.

-  > [!WARNING]
-  > **Headlamp does not support HTTPS requests!**\
-  > Headlamp offers a basic secret-token-based login system and also integration with more advanced authorization and authentication mechanisms (which are outside the scope of this guide).
-Still, it does not support communications encrypted with a certificate through HTTPS, only open communications through the old HTTP's port 80.
-  >
-  > Be very aware of this since Headlamp provides you with critical information of your cluster and could be eavesdropped.

 All the components will be part of the same Kustomize project for deploying Headlamp: